 White Tea Vs. Green Tea Caffeine

 There are a variety of things that will affect the caffeine content of a particular tea, so it is not always so straightforward.
-Usually, white tea will contain fewer milligrams of caffeine per cup than green tea.
+Depending on which part of the tea plant it uses, white tea can contain fewer milligrams of caffeine per cup than green tea.

 Furthermore, teas that contain a higher content of tea buds will have more caffeine.
 The caffeine content will also depend on the steeping times and water to leaf ratio.
 To learn more, read our article on caffeine content in teas.